langroid/langroid/docs/examples/guide.md

   directory or web url, and ask questions
     - Illustrates basic RAG
-- [`/examples/docqa/chat-search.py`](https://github.com/langroid/langroid-examples/blob/main/examples/docqa/chat-search.py): ask about anything and it will try to answer based on docs indexed in vector-db, otherwise it will do a google search, and index the results in the vec-db for this and later answers.
+- [`/examples/docqa/chat-search.py`](https://github.com/langroid/langroid-examples/blob/main/examples/docqa/chat-search.py): ask about anything and it will try to answer based on docs indexed in vector-db, otherwise it will do a Google search, and index the results in the vec-db for this and later answers.
     - Illustrates RAG + Function-calling/tools
 - [`/examples/docqa/chat_multi.py`](https://github.com/langroid/langroid-examples/blob/main/examples/docqa/chat_multi.py):  — this is a 2-agent system that will summarize